Southland Boys’ High School Southland Boys’ High School

 Teacher in Charge: Mr M. Buick.

-Students will be encouraged to learn an instrument and are prioritized in the Itinerant Music Scheme.
+Students will be encouraged to learn an instrument and are prioritised in the Itinerant Music Scheme.

 The development of skills over time is valuable in many industries, and while being a musician may not be your career goal, having passion and long term drive to succeed at a goal makes Music a subject that is sought after in a wide range of professional careers.